10 simple steps and tools you need for an SEO audit of your website

 3) Find your baseline SEO score

-This gives you valuable but basic information regarding your site’s metrics.
+Your SEO score gives you valuable but basic information regarding your site’s metrics.
 It will tell you who visited your site and when.
 You will know the number of online searchers that landed on your page organically and those who are just there to spy on you or monitor your SEO strategy.

 Your SEO baseline score also tells you if your pages’ word count, keyword density, page speed, and inbound links are well optimized.
 (Links are one of the measures Google uses to assess your site’s spam score, so they’re important to get right.)

-4) Analyze your page headings
+4) Analyze your page headings and more with Sitechecker

 Are your titles grabbing the attention of the people searching on Google or do you need to improve on them?
 Are you using enough keywords in the title?
 Your page will only appear on the first page of a SERP if the headings match the focus keywords that Google users search for within your niche.